Hacking-Lab/docker-templates/docker-instance-per-user/Readme.md

-# Docker Instance per User
+# Multi-Instance Docker Services
-This template has the following properties
+## Description
+Docker services may not be shared among a group of students.
+May you want to start the same application per user?
+This is what we call the "multi-instance" docker service.
+See an example below.

+## Service Configuration
-1. multiple docker instances (on-demand)
+1. multi-instance docker service (singleton set to `false`)
-2. docker `behind` traefik load balancer
+2. docker `behind` traefik load balancer (ipAccess set to `nat`)
-3. docker-managers takes care of credentials
+3. docker-managers takes care of credentials (withCredentials set to `true`)
-4. ctf flag is disabled
+4. ctf flag is disabled (challengeType set to `noGN`)

-## Docker Service Configuration (used by `docker-manager`)
+5. docker-manager changes credentials in the docker service (withCredentials set to `true`)

 ```
 {
   "6f0ea069-da21-402d-bd3a-39115b0b9cf1": {